windows 10 network adapter missing or wireless network adapter missing after latest windows update? Here how to fix the problem and get back online

 Download the latest network adapter driver for your computer and install it.

 - To do this, On a different computer Visit the problematic computer manufacturer’s website.

 For example, you have a dell laptop and having problem wireless network adapter missing.
 Then you need to visit the Dell support site to download the latest network adapter driver.

 - Copy the downloaded driver and paste it on problematic PC vis USB flash drive,

-- Right-click on network adapter driver setup file select run as administrator,
+- Right-click on the network adapter driver setup file select run as administrator,

-- Follow on-screen instructions to install the driver once done reboot your computer.
+- Follow the on-screen instructions to install the driver once done reboot your computer.